gosub-com/Zurfur/README.md

 but they also allow *explicit* conversion from any class that defines all the required functions.

+**TBD:** Use `trait` keyword instead?
+This might be a better keyword for this since it's more like Golang and also uses fat pointers (see below)

 [I didn't realize default implementations were so contentious.](https://jeremybytes.blogspot.com/2019/09/interfaces-in-c-8-are-bit-of-mess.html) Let me know how to do it better.
 Also, since they can have default